6 Media-Specific Occurrence

 In fish, PFOS tends to partition to tissues of high protein density, including the liver, blood serum, and kidney (Falk et al. 2015; Ng and Hungerbühler 2013).
 This distribution pattern is contrary to other persistent chemicals, which tend to partition to adipose tissue.
 Concentrations of PFOS and other PFAAs tend to be higher in whole fish samples compared with fillets given that a major fraction of PFAAs is found in the carcasses of fish rather than fillets (Fliedner et al. 2018).
 PFAA concentrations sometimes increase with fish size; however, the relationship with fish size is not consistent as observed for other contaminants such as mercury (Babut et al. 2017; Gewurtz et al. 2014).

-Fish data for PFOS collected near known sources (for example, AFFF sites) from some key studies are summarized in Figure 6-5 and Table 17-5.
+Fish data for PFOS collected near known sources (for example, AFFF sites) from some key studies are summarized in Figure 6-5.
+More information is archived as a Section 17.1 PDF, found under Archived External Tables and Sections on the home page of this site.

 Figure 6-5.
 Observed PFAS concentrations in fish.